 During the Christmas season in Ireland, small-scale nativity scenes are in abundance in homes, churches, and even community gardens.
 This representation of the birth of Jesus Christ is erected at the start of December, and, in the case of local parishes, often remain publicly visible until the first Sunday after January 6th, or Little Christmas.

 In family homes, the nativity scene is usually set up after the rest of the Christmas decorations have been put in place.
-The family sit together and set up the small manger, often discussing the important role that each figure placed inside played in the story of Jesus’s birth.
+The family sits together and sets up the small manger, often discussing the important role that each figure placed inside played in the story of Jesus’s birth.
 It is a tradition in many homes that after Mary, Joseph, the three wise men, angels, shepherds, and barn animals have been placed in the diorama, baby Jesus himself is set aside.
 His spot in the manger is left vacant until Christmas morning, when, before presents are unwrapped, he is placed between Mary and Joseph, which represents him being “born.”
 Sometimes, the youngest member of the family will even be asked to wish Jesus a “Happy Birthday!”

 There’s nothing that says Christmas quite like the smell of freshly-made mulled wine.
 Even if you’re not a drinker, it’s impossible not to love the way its sweet, spicy scent floats through a home as the ingredients are being stewed.